cyclist-grid/cyclist-grid/README.md

 * "english": 14 / 12
 * "pica": 12 / 12

-It then maps these ratios to HTML header tags:
+These ratios are then mapped to these HTML header tags:

 * `H1`: double great primer
 * `H2`: double pica